Rational exponents in extremal graph theory

 \begin{definition} Given a rooted tree $(T, R)$, we define the $p$th power $\mathcal{T}_R^p$ of $(T, R)$ to be the family of graphs consisting of all possible unions of $p$ distinct labelled copies of $T$, each of which agree on the set of roots $R$.
 Again, we will usually omit $R$, denoting the family by $\mathcal{T}^p$ and referring to it as the $p$th power of $T$. \end{definition}

-We note that $\mathcal{T}^p$ is a family because we allow the unrooted vertices $V(T)\setminus R$ to meet in every possible way.
+We note that $\mathcal{T}^p$ consists of more than one graph because we allow the unrooted vertices $V(T)\setminus R$ to meet in every possible way.
 For example, if $T$ is a path of length $3$ whose endpoints are rooted, the family $\mathcal{T}^2$ contains a cycle of length $6$ and the various degenerate configurations shown in Figure~\ref{fig:T2}.

 The following parameter will be critical in studying the extremal number of the family $\mathcal{T}^p$.

 \begin{definition} Given a rooted tree $(T, R)$, we define the density $\rho_T$ of $(T, R)$ to be $\frac{e(T)}{v(T) - |R|}$. \end{definition}